Muon conversion to an eletron in nuclei in the $B-L$ symmetric SSM: Introduction

 The LFV decays are forbidden in the Standard Model~\cite{Harnik}.
 But they can easily occur in new physics models beyond the SM.
-The $\mu-e$ conversion rate has been calculated in the literature for various extensions of the SM, for instance, seesaw models with right-handed neutrions~\cite{Riazuddin:1981hz,Chang:1994hz,Ioannisian:1999cw,Pilaftsis:2005rv,Deppisch:2005zm, Ilakovac:2009jf,Deppisch:2010fr}, scalar triplets~\cite{Raidal:1997hq,Ma:2000xh,Dinh:2012}, fermion singlet~\cite{Sun:2013kga}, and fermion triplets~\cite{Abada:2008ea} can let the $\mu-e$ conversion rate close to the experimental sensitivity.
-There are some studies for $\mu-e$ conversion in models of supersymmetry (SUSY), such as, the minimum supersymmetric Standard Model (MSSM) \cite{Hisano}, R-parity violating SUSY \cite{Sato}, low-scale seesaw models of minimal supergravity \cite{Ilakovac2013}, the $\mu$ from $\nu$ Supersymmetric Standard Model~\cite{Zhang:2013jva,Zhang2}, the MSSM with local gauged baryon and lepton number~\cite{Guo:2018qhv}, the minimal R-symmetric supersymmetric standard model~\cite{Sun:2020puo}.
-For muon conversion to electron conversion in nuclei, there are also some studies in models of non-SUSY, for instance, unparticle model \cite{Ding,sksup}, littlest Higgs model \cite{Blanke,Aguila}, left-right symmetric models \cite{Bonilla}, 331 model \cite{Huong} and so on.
-In this work, we will analyze LFV process $\mu-e$ conversion in nuclei within the B-LSSM.
+The $\mu-e$ conversion rate has been calculated in the literature for various extensions of the SM; for instance, seesaw models with right-handed neutrinos~\cite{Riazuddin:1981hz,Chang:1994hz,Ioannisian:1999cw,Pilaftsis:2005rv,Deppisch:2005zm, Ilakovac:2009jf,Deppisch:2010fr}, scalar triplets~\cite{Raidal:1997hq,Ma:2000xh,Dinh:2012}, fermion singlets~\cite{Sun:2013kga}, and fermion triplets~\cite{Abada:2008ea} can get the $\mu-e$ conversion rate close to the experimental sensitivity.
+There are some studies for $\mu-e$ conversion in models of supersymmetry (SUSY), such as, the minimum supersymmetric Standard Model (MSSM) \cite{Hisano}, R-parity violating SUSY \cite{Sato}, low-scale seesaw models of minimal supergravity \cite{Ilakovac2013}, the $\mu$ from the $\nu$ supersymmetric Standard Model~\cite{Zhang:2013jva,Zhang2}, the MSSM with local gauged baryon and lepton number~\cite{Guo:2018qhv}, and the minimal R-symmetric supersymmetric standard model~\cite{Sun:2020puo}.
+For muon conversion to electron conversion in nuclei, there are also some studies in models of non-SUSY, for instance, the unparticle model \cite{Ding,sksup}, the littlest Higgs model \cite{Blanke,Aguila}, left-right symmetric models \cite{Bonilla}, the 331 model \cite{Huong}, and so on.
+In this work, we analyze the LFV process $\mu-e$ conversion in nuclei within the B-LSSM.

 The gauge symmetry group of the B-LSSM~\cite{5,6,46,47,48,49,B-L1,B-L2} extends that of the MSSM~\cite{MSSM,MSSM1,MSSM2,MSSM3,MSSM4} to $SU(3)_C\otimes SU(2)_L\otimes U(1)_Y\otimes U(1)_{B-L}$, where $B$ stands for the baryon number and $L$ for the lepton number.
-The B-LSSM can provide much more candidates for the dark matter comparing that with the MSSM, for example, new neutralinos corresponding to the gauginos of $U(1)_{B-L}$, additional Higgs singlets and sneutrinos~\cite{16,1616,DelleRose:2017ukx,DelleRose:2017uas}.
+The B-LSSM can provide many more candidates for dark matter compared to the MSSM, for example, new neutralinos corresponding to the gauginos of $U(1)_{B-L}$, additional Higgs singlets, and sneutrinos~\cite{16,1616,DelleRose:2017ukx,DelleRose:2017uas}.
 In the B-LSSM, magnetic and electric dipole moments of leptons and quarks have been analyzed~\cite{MDM-1,MDM-2,MDM-3}.